ironbee/ironbee/DEVELOPMENT.md

 Coding Style
 ------------

-Please read and understand the coding style from the guide, "CODESTYLE".
+Please read and understand the coding style from the guide, "CODESTYLE.md".

 Realize that any code submitted MUST abide by this guide or it will be rejected.